lucassantosf/go-barber/README.md

 ### Details

-To execute the project of the folder gobarberweb[react] or gobarbermobile[react native], it is necessary to execute the project of the folder 'gobarberapi', due to the consumption of the api available in this application.
+To execute the project of the folder gobarberweb[react] or gobarberapp[react native], it is necessary to execute the project of the folder 'gobarberapi', due to the consumption of the api available in this application.

 I recommend you install /gobarberapi first and view the other projects.